reinefjord/wayshot/README.md

 $ wayshot -h
 Usage: wayshot [options...] [filename]

+Use - as filename to write the screenshot to stdout.

 Options:
   -s      Select a region to capture
   -w      Select a window (only in sway)